 If you are an audio connoisseur, aka audiophile, you will likely have heard of Vandersteen Audio.
-Founded by Richard Vandersteen around 40 odd years ago, Vandersteen Audio is on the forefront of ultra-high-end consumer audio products.
-Vandersteen Audio push the bounds of what’s possible to produce speakers the way they SHOULD sound – as if you are sitting in the recording studio listening to each element being recorded.
-The company has produced several patented audio technologies which form the signature sound of Vandersteen Audio.
+Founded by Richard Vandersteen around 40-odd years ago, Vandersteen Audio is at the forefront of ultra-high-end consumer audio products.
+Vandersteen Audio pushes the bounds of what’s possible to produce speakers the way they SHOULD sound – as if you are sitting in the recording studio listening to each element being recorded.
+The company has produced several patented audio technologies that form the signature sound of Vandersteen Audio.

-In 2017 Vandersteen launched the Model Seven Mk II which retails for $62,000 per pair.
-So when we say ultra-high-end, we mean it.
-A different league.
-Today we’re looking at a speaker, far more affordable and possibly one of the most popular Vandersteen speakers, the Vandersteen Model 2ce Signature II.
-The original Model 2 was actually the first speaker Richard Vandersteen released in 1977.
-While there have been almost no changes to the speakers’ exterior design, the internal elements continue to evolve and improve over time.
+In 2017, Vandersteen launched the Model Seven Mk II, which retails for $62,000 per pair, so when we say ultra-high-end, we mean it—a different league.
+Today, we’re looking at a far more affordable speaker and possibly one of the most popular Vandersteen speakers, the Vandersteen Model 2ce Signature II.
+The original Model 2 was the first speaker Richard Vandersteen released in 1977.
+While there have been almost no changes to the speakers’ exterior design, the internal elements continue to evolve and improve.

-When you first look at the Model 2ce Signature II, you get the feeling that they are ordinary looking.
-That is until you hear these speakers perform.
-When you first hear the breathtaking detail and clarity, you instantly fall in love and no longer see an ordinary speaker, but a beautiful work of art.
-You will be hard pressed to find a speaker that matches the price and audio quality.
+When you first look at the Model 2ce Signature II, you feel they are ordinary.
+That is, until you hear these speakers perform.
+When you first hear the breathtaking detail and clarity, you instantly fall in love and no longer see an ordinary speaker but a beautiful work of art.
+You will be hard-pressed to find a speaker that matches the price and audio quality.

 First-Order Crossover Explained

 To truly appreciate the Model 2ce Signature II or any Vandersteen speaker, you need to understand what’s going on under the hood.